Muhammad-H-Bakr/CS417_Neural_2025/README.md

 ## ✅ Achieved Progress & Recap

 - Completed initial setup and repository structure.
 - A quick go-through for Python Basics.
+[Sec1]
+- Learned the use of Jupyter Notebooks. (ipynb)
 - Utilization of Numpy; Numerical Python.
+[Sec2]
 - Understanding perceptrons, and working on their implementation for single and multilayer networks.
+[Sec3/Sec4]
+- Training a Single Layer Preceptron using Delta rule.
+[Sec5]
+- Utilization of Matplot to plot using preceptrons.
+[Sec5]
-- (Stay Tuned for more)
+- (Stay Tuned for more).

 **Reference Repo**
 https://github.com/mesmatmm/CS417_Fall2025